AventusDAO/avn-bridge/README.md

 Update or add the call index of any lower function, along with the distance (in bytes) required to reach the lower arguments.\
 -- emits _**LogLowerCallUpdated(bytes2 callId, uint256 numBytes)**_

-- **recoverERC777Tokens(address erc777Address)**\
-Transfer total balance of the specified token from a prior version of the contract when upgrading.

-- **recoverERC20Tokens(address erc20Address)**\
-Transfer total balance of the specified token from a prior version of the contract when upgrading.

-- **recoverETH()**\
-Transfer total ETH balance from a prior version of the contract when upgrading.

 - **triggerGrowth(uint256 amount)**\
 Inflate the supply by the amount specified (amount must be ERC20-approved first).
 -- emits _**LogGrowth(uint256 amount, uint32 period)**_